top of page

 The General Election will be held on November 5, 2024.
 Voters will elect the President and Vice President of the United States.
 Ballots will also include a number of open seats for the U. S. Congress and State of Minnesota.
 Plus, there will be many local races on the ballot for municipal, school board, and county offices.
 The League of Women Voters, St. Cloud Area (LWVSCA) will be tracking filed candidates representing jurisdictions our area.
 After the Minnesota State Primaries on August 13, 2024, we will finalize a schedule of candidate forums, open to the public, that we will sponsor in late September and early October.

 Our line-up of monthly topics for 2024 started with “Diversity, Equity and Inclusion” in January, followed by “Minnesota's Green Bank” in February.
 After “Book Bans” in March, the April topic was "US Supreme Court."
-In May, the topic will be “St. Cloud Community Policing Updates.”
-Background information for each meeting will be published when information is available from the convener.
+The May meeting about the Community Policing Agreement was our final of the programming year.
+In July, we will gather to select new topics and create a new schedule of meetings beginning in September.

 Great River Regional Library and via Zoom